Kong/insomnia/packages/insomnia-smoke-test/README.md

 # In the first tab, serve the Express API
 npm run serve

-# In the second tab, run your tests
+# In the second tab, run the Inso CLI tests
-npm run cli                         # Run CLI tests
+npm run cli
 ```

 This will allow you to write and monitor the server separately from each test, speeding up the development cycle.